Ammonia: Storage information

 Similar to propane, anhydrous ammonia boils below room temperature when at atmospheric pressure.
 A storage vessel capable of 250 psi is suitable to contain the liquid.
-Ammonia is used in numerous different industrial application requiring carbon or stainless steel storage vessels.
+Ammonia is used in numerous different industrial applications requiring carbon or stainless steel storage vessels.
 Ammonia with at least 0.2% by weight water content is not corrosive to carbon steel. carbon steel construction storage tanks with 0.2% by weight or more of water could last more than 50 years in service.
 Experts warn that ammonium compounds not be allowed to come in contact with bases (unless in an intended and contained reaction), as dangerous quantities of ammonia gas could be released.

 Laboratory

-The hazards of ammonia solutions depend on the concentration: "dilute" ammonia solutions are usually 5–10% by weight (<5.62 mol/L); "concentrated" solutions are usually prepared at >25% by weight.
+The hazards of ammonia solutions depend on the concentration: 'dilute' ammonia solutions are usually 5–10% by weight (< 5.62 mol/L); 'concentrated' solutions are usually prepared at >25% by weight.
 A 25% (by weight) solution has a density of 0.907 g/cm3, and a solution that has a lower density will be more concentrated.
 The European Union classification of ammonia solutions is given in the table.